 - Zocdoc’s main goal is to help people find and book in-person appointments with nearby doctors.
 This makes it easier to get in touch with medical professionals.
 Zocdoc does a great job of making it easy for people who want to see a doctor in person to schedule an appointment.

 - Amwell, on the other hand, is all about virtual appointments.
-Patients can use video calls, phone calls, or chat to talk to doctors from a distance.
-Amwell’s complete virtual consultation model, on the other hand, is a more accessible way for people who may not be able to get to a doctor because of where they live or how they move.
+Patients can use video, phone, or chat to talk to doctors from a distance.
+On the other hand, Amwell’s complete virtual consultation model is a more accessible way for people who may not get to a doctor because of where they live or how they move.

-Both businesses take care of different parts of what patients need, which makes healthcare more diverse and open to everyone.
+Both businesses care for different parts of patients’ needs, making healthcare more diverse and open to everyone.

 Benefits and Challenges for Amwell Therapists

 Working as an Amwell therapist comes with both benefits and challenges.